 - Personal data have been collected in relation to the offer of information society services referred to in Article 8(1) of the GDPR.

 If one of the aforementioned reasons applies, and a visitor wishes to request the erasure of personal data stored by Croatia2go / PRO-AND d.o.o., he or she may, at any time, contact email@example.com.
 An employee of Croatia2go / PRO-AND d.o.o. shall promptly ensure that the erasure request is complied with immediately.

 Where the controller has made personal data public and is obliged according to Article 17(1) to erase the personal data, the controller, taking account of available technology and the cost of implementation, shall take reasonable steps, including technical measures, to inform other controllers processing the personal data that the visitor has requested the erasure by such controllers of any links to, or copy or replication of, those personal data, as far as processing is not required.
 Employees of Croatia2go / PRO-AND d.o.o. will arrange the necessary measures in individual cases.

 Each visitor shall have the right granted by the European legislator to obtain from the controller restriction of processing where one of the following applies:

-- The controller no longer needs the personal data for the purposes of the processing, but they are required by the visitor for the establishment, exercise or defence of legal claims.
+- The controller no longer needs the personal data for processing, but they are required by the visitor for the establishment, exercise or defense of legal claims.

-- The visitor has objected to processing pursuant to Article 21(1) of the GDPR pending the verification whether the legitimate grounds of the controller override those of the visitor.
+- The visitor has objected to processing according to Article 21(1) of the GDPR pending the verification of whether the legitimate grounds of the controller override those of the visitor.